Fanatec CSL DD and CSL Pedals 2 Review

 4. Fanatec CSL Elite Pedals (w/out Load Cell Kit) <- Personally, I would not dare to race on pedals without Load Cell anymore, though

 Regarding the CSL DD Wheel Base, let’s summarize it this way: Every single Direct Drive Wheel Base by Fanatec is an upgrade to any belt driven wheel base by Fanatec in the past.
-There is simply no comparison; if you ever though there is no lag in your belt driven wheel base, after using any DD wheel base, you know there is.
-And it’s straight, tough, direct – no crumple zone straight to your hands.
+There is simply no comparison; if you ever thought there is no lag in your belt driven wheel base, after using any DD wheel base, you know there is.
+And it’s straight, tough, direct – no crumple zone, straight to your hands.

 Overall, I see CSL vs. ClubSport as a budget decision.
 If you are willing and able to invest more money, hesitate not and go all ClubSport.
 Otherwise, there isn’t anything wrong with the CSLs; in my opinion, the offer the biggest bang in that budget range.